stefanofa/awesome/TOPICS.md

 ## expect

-*   [millionco/expect](https://github.com/millionco/expect) - Let agents test your code in a real browser
+*   [millionco/expect](https://github.com/millionco/expect) - Expect tests your app in a browser so you don't have to.

 *   [tstyche/tstyche](https://github.com/tstyche/tstyche) - Everything You Need for Type Testing.

 ## test

-*   [millionco/expect](https://github.com/millionco/expect) - Let agents test your code in a real browser
+*   [millionco/expect](https://github.com/millionco/expect) - Expect tests your app in a browser so you don't have to.

 *   [tstyche/tstyche](https://github.com/tstyche/tstyche) - Everything You Need for Type Testing.